 - place the butter in a saucepan, on a medium heat so not to burn, and melt the butter, adding the flour slowly blending in with a whisk or wooden spoon.

-- Add the milk slowly blending this into the flour, don't be tempted to our it all in at once as it will go lumpy.
+- Add the milk slowly blending this into the flour, don't be tempted to add it all in at once as it will go lumpy.

-- Once all the milf has been blended in to form a basic white roux, add all the grated cheese, the mustard powder, Lea and Perrins and eggs.
+- Once all the milk has been blended in to form a basic white roux, add all the grated cheese, the mustard powder, Lea and Perrins and egg yolks.
 Continue stirring

 - once the cheese has melted